-A rather short spur that marks the end of the M27.
-The existence of this, the M275, and the M271 further west suggests that once upon a time there were plans for at least three more spurs from the M27.
-There was certainly meant to be another one for Southampton, since the M27 has a missing junction to the east of the city.
+The M275 is a short spur into Portsmouth, serving the city centre and ferry ports, that marks the end of its parent motorway, the M27.
+The existence of this, the M275, and the M271 further west suggests that once upon a time there were plans for at least three more spurs from the M27, and indeed there's some evidence to suggest that if everything had gone to plan we'd have an M272, M273 and M274.

 Views of the M275 from on and off the road.
 If you have a photo to contribute, contact me.